lobs-core Β· Standalone Agent Runtime

 Lobs triages and routes

-Reads the request, determines urgency and agent type, breaks it into subtasks if needed, and writes it to the PAW task queue with the right model tier.
+Reads the request, determines urgency and agent type, breaks it into subtasks if needed, and writes it to the task queue with the right model tier.

 03

-PAW orchestrator matches to a workflow
+lobs-core orchestrator matches to a workflow

 04